QuivrHQ/quivr/README.md

 ## Sponsors ❤️

-This project could not be possible without the support of our sponsors.
+This project would not be possible without the support of our sponsors.
 Thank you for your support!

 <a href="https://www.theodo.fr/">
   <img src="https://avatars.githubusercontent.com/u/332041?s=200&v=4" alt="Theodo" style="padding: 10px" width="70px">